-Grand Valley's Master of Health Science (M.H.S.) in Biomedical Sciences prepares students for career goals in: research; teaching; professional or doctoral studies; or health organizations.
+The Master of Health Science (M.H.S.) in biomedical sciences prepares students for careers in research, teaching, professional or doctoral studies, or working for health organizations.
 The Biomedical Science department integrates meaningful research experiences with excellent classroom teaching, preparing students to be critical thinkers, engaged citizens, and creative and competent professionals in the human biological sciences.

-The M.H.S. in Biomedical Sciences is a minimum of 33 credit hours, and offers full-time or part-time scheduling options.
+The M.H.S. in biomedical sciences requires a minimum of 33 credit hours and offers full- and part-time scheduling options.
 Additionally, course options are available for both degree-seeking and nondegree-seeking students.

 Why Study Biomedical Sciences at Grand Valley?

 - Innovative, collaborative research projects are conducted with

 - Students develop critical thinking skills and are prepared to